linuxboot/book/implementation/README.md

 ### Step 3: Familiarise yourself with the flash layout and identify free space

-Open your flash image with UEFITool, and locate the filesystem containing the DXE's (it will have the Shell or `Shell_Full` in it ).
+Open your flash image with `UEFITool`, and locate the filesystem containing the DXE's (it will have the Shell or `Shell_Full` in it ).
 Check how much volume free space is in that filesystem - this will be an initial limit when you come to place your kernel and initramfs in it in step 5.

-### Step 4: Prepare linux/u-root payload
+### Step 4: Prepare Linux/u-root payload

 Start small and work your way up.

-+ Use the tiny.config to configure your first kernel, and embed a small initramfs in-kernel (the u-root cpu payload is an excellent starting point).
++ Use the `tiny.config` to configure your first kernel, and embed a small initramfs in-kernel (the u-root CPU payload is an excellent starting point).
 + One can have a full kernel/initramfs in around 2M of flash.
 + A more full featured kernel might consume 2M and a u-root bb distribution 4M, which may well exceed the volume free space.